 Severn School of Radiology

-The Severn School of Radiology is based in the hospitals in and around Bristol.
+The Severn School of Radiology is based in hospitals in and around Bristol.
 It is part of HEE South West Postgraduate Medical Education (PGME).

 Radiology training consists of a five-year full-time training programme of instruction in Clinical Radiology commencing August annually, which when successfully completed will lead to the award of a Certificate of Completion of Training (CCT).